Immunoelectrophoresis - urine

 How the Test is Performed

-After you provide a urine sample, it is sent to the laboratory.
-There, the laboratory specialist will place the urine sample on special paper and apply an electric current.
-The various proteins move and form visible bands, which reveal the general amounts of each protein.
+After you provide a urine sample, it is sent to the lab.
+There, a lab specialist will place the urine sample on special paper and apply an electric current.
+The various proteins move and form visible bands, which reveal the amounts of each protein.

 How to Prepare for the Test